Rosika Schwimmer: Internationalism

 According to Beth S. Wenger, chair of the history department at the University of Pennsylvania, the debacle of the Peace Ship "signaled the beginning of a smear campaign against [Schwimmer] and the eventual termination of her public career".
 Though Henry Ford's anti-Semitic beliefs that German-Jewish bankers had caused the war predated his involvement with Schwimmer, she was portrayed in the American press as the reason for his prejudices.
-She was also accused of swindling Ford out of money, being a German spy, and a Bolshevik agent.
+She was also accused of swindling Ford out of money, being a German spy, and a Bolshevik agent, though she was awarded $17,000 in a libel suit against the New York Commercial Advertiser for making those charges.
 Until the end of the war she remained in Europe, returning to Hungary in 1918.
 Having gained the country's independence, Mihály Károlyi was selected as the new Hungarian prime minister.
 He appointed Schwimmer as the ambassador to Switzerland, making her one of the world's first female ambassadors.
 Károlyi also tabled a bill guaranteeing women's suffrage for literate women over the age of 24, which was passed by the Parliament later that year.
-In February 1919, in Berne, Schwimmer organized a peace conference for the International Committee of Women for Permanent Peace; however, she was recalled from her post days before the communist coup d'état in March.
+In February 1919, in Bern, Schwimmer organized a peace conference for the International Committee of Women for Permanent Peace; however, she was recalled from her post days before the communist coup d'état in March.
 Barred from leaving Hungary, Schwimmer was unable to attend the Zurich Peace Conference in May.
 Béla Kun's communist government was soon overthrown by another coup d'état placing István Friedrich as the head of the government.
 Friedrich's inadequacy led Admiral Miklós Horthy's forces to try to establish order by implementing a reign of White Terror by cleansing the country of Jews and communists.
 In 1920, Schwimmer fled to Vienna where she lived as a refugee, financially supported by her friend Lola Maverick Lloyd, until she secured permission to emigrate to the United States in 1921.